Walk All Over Cancer

 Once you’re signed up, there are plenty of great ways to fundraise:

-- Encourage your mates to sign up and back up your efforts!
-Agreeing some forfeits in advance for the lowest fundraisers could spice things up.
+• Encourage your mates to sign up and back up your efforts!
+Agreeing some forfeits in advance for the lowest stepping team mate could spice things up.